EXPLORING just got easier

 FROM PLANNING TO SIGHT SEEING

-After the itinerary is finalized, the subsequent phase would revolve around navigating between points of interests.
-During a visit to Balboa Park in San Diego, I seized the opportunity to envision an enhanced pedestrian navigation experience using augmented reality.
-I chose to explore augmented reality as a product feature after gathering feedback from users who expressed a strong preference for walking and highlighted the challenges of navigating in unfamiliar environments during travel.
+Once the itinerary is set, the next phase focuses on navigating between points of interest.
+Inspired by a visit to Balboa Park in San Diego, I envisioned an enhanced pedestrian navigation experience using augmented reality.
+I chose AR as a feature based on user feedback, which emphasized a preference for walking and highlighted navigation challenges in unfamiliar settings.

 AUGMENTED REALITY SKETCHES